happycube/cxadc-linux3/README.md

 a composite input with RCA/BNC ports and S-Video inputs tied to three of these inputs; you may need to experiment the quickest way is to attach a video signal and see a white flash on signal hook-up and change vmux until you get something.

+### Commands to Check for Signal Burst

+Creates a video preview of signal depending on RF type you will get an unstable video or just a white flash.

 PAL:
 `sudo ffplay -hide_banner -async 1 -f rawvideo -pixel_format gray8 -video_size 2291x625 -i /dev/cxadc0 -vf scale=1135x625,eq=gamma=0.5:contrast=1.5`